Welcome to all the best things to do in Phoenicia, what’s considered the heart of the high peaks in the Catskill Mountain region in Upstate New York!

 Where is Phoenicia, New York?

-Phoenicia, New York is a small rural town located in the western portion of Ulster County, New York.
+Phoenicia, a small, rural town in New York located in the western portion of Ulster County, New York.
 It is technically a hamlet of Shandaken and is located in the Catskill Mountains region.

 This funky and pleasant town is just a short drive from some of the surrounding major cities, including (ranked closest in proximity to farthest) Albany, NY; Newark, Nj; Jersey City, NJ; New York City, NY; Philadelphia, PA; Boston, MA; Rochester, NY; Montreal, Canada; Buffalo, NY; and Ottawa, Canada.